Moving?

 I am feeling the best I ever have about doing meaningful purposeful work with real impact.
 It seems like if I want to continue to do my absolute best, being in the bay is a requirement.
 It is the place where AI and AI safety are happening.

 I am feeling the worst I ever have about me fitting into the future of the communal house I put so much effort into making happen.
 I’m feeling dropped, and I am relatively certain there is a way through this.
 I think if I stayed and prioritized this I think I could feel very good about it, I think the house could return to harmony.
-But…
+[3/19 edit: I am feeling way better about the house, turns out when you have great communication norms and care about each other you can just work through hard things, who knew1?!]

 I have a hypothesis that as much as NYC is great for so many reasons that I have talked about ad nauseam, maybe a different city would have a much higher base rate of the kind of people I want to bare my soul to.
 NYC is filled with really smart really driven people.
 People making shit happen.
 I love talking to smart driven people.
 The problem is it’s the city where people go to make money.
-Money is not a terminal goal, yet so many people here see it that way7.
+Money is not a terminal goal, yet so many people here see it that way8.
 Don’t get me wrong purpose is really hard, I’ve been flailing at it for over a year now.
 But, maybe a city with a different core ethos would be good for me.
-I have two friends8 who moved from NYC to Seattle who are constantly talking about how much better their lives and social fabric became after moving.
-I was very skeptical of confounding factors9, but at this point I think I’m convinced it’s at least worth testing for at least a month.
+I have two friends9 who moved from NYC to Seattle who are constantly talking about how much better their lives and social fabric became after moving.
+I was very skeptical of confounding factors10, but at this point I think I’m convinced it’s at least worth testing for at least a month.
 Berkeley clearly has a different ethos.

 It feels much easier to tackle lots of medium/small problems after making a huge shift (totally random example: moving) where everything is naturally disrupted.
 Tackling lots of small/med problems from a stable state is so much harder because the natural existing equilibrium for all of these problems is that they are in the state of being a problem.